-This is the second part of a four part (I, III, IV) look at the Dothraki, the fictional horse-borne nomads of the A Song of Ice and Fire / Game of Thrones series.
-We're looking at, in particular, the degree to which George R.R.
-Martin's claim that the Dothraki are "an amalgam of a number … Continue reading Collections: That Dothraki Horde, Part II: Subsistence on the Hoof
+This series is now available in audio format.
+You can find the playlist here.
+This is the second part of a four part (I, II, III, IV) look at the Dothraki, the fictional horse-borne nomads of the A Song of Ice and Fire / Game of Thrones series.
+We're looking at, in particular, the degree … Continue reading Collections: That Dothraki Horde, Part II: Subsistence on the Hoof

 As the third part (I, II, III, IV, A) of our look at the basic structure of food production in the pre-modern world (particularly farming grain to make bread) we're going to finally look at how one actually farms grain to make bread.
 Now that we have all of our farmers in place, both the … Continue reading Collections: Bread, How Did they Make it?
 Part III: Actually Farming